1911 Revolution: Nationwide uprisings after Wuchang

 After the success of the Wuchang Uprising, many other protests occurred throughout the country for various reasons.
 Some uprisings declared restoration (光復) of Han Chinese rule.
 Other uprisings were a step toward independence, and some were protests or rebellions against the local authorities.
 Regardless of the reason for the uprising, the outcome was that all of the provinces renounced the Qing dynasty and joined the republicans.

-Changsha
+Hunan

 On 22 October 1911, the Hunan Tongmenghui were led by Jiao Dafeng (焦達嶧) and Chen Zuoxin (陳作新).
-They headed an armed group, consisting partly of revolutionaries from Hongjiang and partly of defecting New Army units, in a campaign to extend the uprising into Changsha.
+They headed an armed group, consisting partly of revolutionaries from Hongjiang and defecting New Army units, in a campaign to extend the uprising into Changsha.
 They captured the city and killed the local Imperial general.
 They announced the establishment of the Hunan Military Government of the Republic of China and announced their opposition to the Qing Empire.